 Celebrating Pride in the UGDSB

 The current Pride flag’s exact colours and dimensions have changed from the Gilbert Baker flag, which first appeared as a representation of the LGBTQ+ community in 1977.
-The Rainbow flag is strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.
+Most recently, inclusive pride flags incorporate additional histories, identities and considerations such intersectionality**.
+Inclusive and progressive iterations of the Pride flag reflect contributors such as Monica Helms, Amber Hikes, and Daniel Quasar.
+Rainbow/Pride flags are strongly connected to the 2SLGBTQIA+ community and are also representative of social change cited as being a symbol of hope and peace.

 2SLGBTQIA+ stands for Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex and Asexual, while + stands for other ways folks express their gender and sexuality outside heteronormativity and the gender binary.
 There are specific flags and flag variations for many identities within the 2SLGBTQIA+ community.